jlangch/venice/doc/readme/functional-about.md

 ## Functional Concepts

-Functional Programming is all about programming with functions.
+Functional Programming is a programming paradigm where programs are constructed by applying and composing functions avoiding shared state, mutable data, and side-effects.

 Functional programming emphasizes declarative over imperative coding, meaning you focus on what to solve rather than how to solve it.
 By leveraging these principles